128technology/docs/docs/plugin_cloud_ha.md

 `Microsoft.Network/virtualNetworks/read` is only necessary when the plugin should discover and modify peer VNET route tables.
 This feature can be enabled by configuring `include-peer-vnets` to `true`.

 :::warning
-To prevent routing loops, the solution will not update the Azure Route Tables assigned to a subnet that has an activating node's Network Interface.
+To prevent routing loops, the solution will not update the Azure Route Tables assigned to a subnet that has an activating node's _network interface_.
 :::

 ## Scenarios